Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Null geodesics around rotating ASG black holes

-The expressions $\eta$ and $\xi$ in Eqs.~(\ref{asxiexp}) and (\ref{asetaexp}) give the critical values of impact parameters for photon undergoing unstable orbits around black hole.
-In order to define the shadow on the celestial sphere of a far distant observer we need to define celestial coordinates in observer frame which we will discuss in the next section.
+and corresponds for the Kerr black hole \cite{Hioki:2009na}.
+The expressions $\eta$ and $\xi$ in Eqs.~(\ref{asxiexp}) and (\ref{asetaexp}) give the critical values of impact parameters for photon undergoing unstable orbits around rotating ASG black hole.